Vehicle registration plates of Syria: Syrian Salvation Government

-"Syrian Interim Government"
+Syrian Interim Government

-Syrian Interim Government, the political entity set up and supported by Turkey after its invasion and occupation of portions of Aleppo Governorate, Raqqa Governorate, and Hasaka Governorate has introduced its own license plates as well.
+The Syrian Interim Government, a Turkish-backed political entity established after its invasion and occupation of portions of Aleppo Governorate, Raqqa Governorate, and Hasaka Governorate, had also introduced its own license plates as well.
 Turkish-backed Syrian Interim Government decided to start issuing its own license plates in great part due to the plan to integrate the vehicle registration database of the regions under its jurisdiction with the vehicle registration database of Turkish Police in each of the neighboring provinces.

 Syrian Interim Government license plates are fully bilingual, displaying Arabic text and numbers, alongside Turkish text and numbers (and a complete exclusion of Kurdish in Turkish-occupied Afrin and Ras al-Ayn), in line with the Turkish policy of Turkification of the region.

 License plates of Syrian Interim government no longer show the name or 3-letter code for Syria.
 They do show the name of the governorate in Arabic and in Turkish.
 Furthermore they show the name of the "local council" in which the vehicle is registered.
 These "local councils" generally match Syrian subdistricts with exceptions such as Al-Bab Subdistrict that has been divided into three "local councils" of al-Bab, Bizaah, and Qabasin.
 Each subdistrict is also shown with a 3-letter Turkish code.
 The numbers on the plates are 5-digits, starting with 00001.
 While license plate configurations from localities in all of the three Turkish-occupied governorates of Aleppo, Raqqa, and Hasaka have the same elements and very similar configuration, their designs (font, orientation of text, size of letters, etc) differ slightly.

 Below are the (incomplete) list of local councils, their Arabic display names and their 3-letter Turkish display codes.

 Passenger vehicle plates have a white background and black text, similar to other existing configurations in Syria, including that of the Damascus-based government.

 Motorcycle plates have smaller less elongated shape, and have a white background and black text.

 Commercial vehicle plates have a white background and red text.

 Administrative license plates, issued on municipal and other civilian governmental vehicles (like fire trucks and ambulances), have a black background and white text.

 License plates issued to police and law enforcement vehicles and other such vehicles have a blue background and white text.